Now, I don’t know about you ladies, but I’ve always wanted a smaller waist, and wanted to let you in on a little secret today…

 Bend your knees slightly, roll your shoulders down and back, and keep your neck and back straight.
 Next, hinge at your hips to lean forward slightly and grab the bar slightly outside shoulder-width apart.

-Push through your heals (picture yourself pushing the floor down) and stand through your hips and knees to lift the weight.
+Push through your heels (picture yourself pushing the floor down) and stand through your hips and knees to lift the weight.
 Hold the weight at the top for a second before slowly lowering your upper body to the starting position.

-Good Mornings
+12. Good Mornings

 Equipment: Squat Rack, Barbell, Weight Plates

 How to: Find a squat rack and barbell.
-Set the rack to about chest height, place the barbell on the rack, then load the barbell with weight.
+Set the rack to about chest height, place the barbell on the rack, and then load the barbell with weight.

 Grab the bar slightly outside of shoulder-width apart with an overhand grip.
 While keeping your grip on the bar, step under the bar to rest it on your upper back/traps.